 - Those who prepare presentations for liturgical celebrations need to have an understanding of the liturgy.
-In particular, they should possess the following skills: - An understanding of the Order of Mass (eg. what happens and when), and a sense of the reverence that liturgical celebrations demand, to affect the full, conscious and active participation of those who take part. - The ability to manage the visual display system as required (eg. muting displays when adjustments need to be made or a ritual action is taking place); - The ability to operate the system accurately and efficiently, minimising any possible distractions; - Basic computer troubleshooting. - Expect that all who operate data shows are familiar with both the equipment and its functions.
-Practice makes perfect and excellence is required. - Those operating the computer should be properly prepared for the liturgical celebration and be ready 10 minutes prior to Mass commencing. - Parishes and schools will need to select and train people to prepare the presentation files required for liturgical celebrations.
-Those who put it together must be an integral part of or guided by the parish Liturgy planning group. - When deciding what is to be included in the presentation, it must be remembered that the primary purpose is to aid the participation of the assembly when necessary.
+In particular, they should possess the following skills: - An understanding of the Order of Mass (eg. what happens and when), and a sense of the reverence that liturgical celebrations demand, to promote the full, conscious and active participation of those who take part; - The ability to manage the visual display system as required (eg. muting displays when adjustments need to be made or a ritual action is taking place); - The ability to operate the system accurately and efficiently, minimising any possible distractions; - Basic computer troubleshooting. - Expect that all who operate data shows are familiar with both the equipment and its functions.
+Practice makes perfect and excellence is required. - Those operating the computer should be properly prepared for the liturgical celebration and be ready 10 minutes prior to Mass commencing.

+- Parishes and schools will need to select and train people to prepare the presentation files required for liturgical celebrations.
+Those who put them together must be an integral part of or guided by the parish Liturgy planning group. - When deciding what is to be included in the presentation, it must be remembered that the primary purpose is to aid the participation of the assembly when necessary. - Only one computer should be used during the liturgical celebration.